craftwar/obs-updater/craftwar.obs_updater/ReadMe.txt

 "update updater.cmd"
-	to update updater (including doc, change to auto update updater now) below docs are not updated
+	to update updater (including doc, change to auto update updater now)

+below docs are not updated

+"get obs-text-CPU.cmd"
-"update OBS.cmd"
+	more optimized obs-text.dll (may not run on old computers) "update OBS.cmd"
 	to update OBS (auto check AMD/CPU.
 Pick it manually if it can't detect) "extract OBS.cmd"